aws/eks-anywhere/docs/content/en/docs/reference/clusterspec/vsphere.md

 linkTitle: "vSphere"
 weight: 10
 description: >
-  Full EKS-A configuration reference for a VMware vSphere cluster.
+  Full EKS Anywhere configuration reference for a VMware vSphere cluster.
 ---

 This is a generic template with detailed descriptions below for reference